 For more helpful advice from Anna, enrol on our:

-Write to the End of Your Novel, (deadline for enrolment is midnight on Mon 22nd May), click here.
+Write to the End of Your Novel course (deadline for enrolment is midnight on Mon 18 September).

-6-Month Online Novel-Writing Course with Lisa O’Donnell, (deadline for applications is midnight end of day Sun 25 June), click here.
+Six-Month Online Novel-Writing Course with Lisa O’Donnell (deadline for applications is Sun 2 July).

-6-Month London-Based Novel-Writing Course with Simon Wroe, (deadline for applications is midnight end of day Sun 2 July), click here.
+Six-Month London-Based Novel-Writing Course with Simon Wroe (deadline for applications is Sun 25 June).

-For a dedicated online course as part of a group of 15 (selective applications process) for people writing for young adults or children, with a top children’s author, apply for:
+For a dedicated online course as part of a group of 15 (in which students are selected on the basis of their submission) for people writing for young adults or children, with a top children’s author, apply for:

 Writing YA and Children’s Fiction with Catherine Johnson (deadline for applications is Sun 17 Sept).